PhilBoileau/cvCovEst/README.md

 settings.
 The general methodology allows for cross-validation to be used to data adaptively identify the optimal estimator of the covariance matrix from a prespecified set of candidate estimators.
 An overview of the framework is provided in the package vignette.
+For a more detailed description, see Boileau et al. (2021).
 A suite of plotting and diagnostic tools are also included.

 ------------------------------------------------------------------------